 In the league, Newcastle United were champions in the 1926-27 season though to date they have not won the title since.
 This is perhaps an astonishing fact given the club’s size and support.
 Newcastle United’s next honour came in the FA Cup final appearance of 1932 when they defeated Arsenal 2-1 at Wembley.
 This was their last appearance in a final up until the club’s remarkable FA Cup heyday decade of the 1950s.

 Some of the events relating to the early development of football in the region and the cup final and league wins are featured in our history timeline here.
 Now we will take a quick look at the amateur game before exploring some of the great names, (both players and managers) in North East football as well as covering the more recent eras of North East professional football history.

 West Auckland FC : World Cup winners

 West Auckland won the competition against some of Europe’s biggest sides and defeated the Swiss side Winterthur 2-0 in the final.
-West Auckland successfully defended the title in 1911, defeating the might Juventus 6-1 in their second World Cup final win.
+West Auckland successfully defended the title in 1911, defeating the mighty Juventus 6-1 in their second World Cup final win.

-Sunderland’s Alf Common became the world’s first £1,000 player when he was signed by Middlesbrough in 1905.
+In the professional game, Sunderland’s Alf Common has the distinction of being the world’s first £1,000 player when he was signed by Middlesbrough in 1905.
 Other early greats to make their name with clubs in the region were Londoner, Charlie Buchan (at Sunderland), Durham’s Framwellgate Moor-born George Camsell (at Middlesbrough) and the Scottish-born Hughie Gallacher (at Newcastle United).